SEARK All Hazards

 When a fire alarm sounds, an immediate and orderly evacuation from the affected building(s) is required.
 Instructors shall assist impaired and non-ambulatory individuals in their classes.

-Accompany any immobile individuals to the nearest stairway or door and stay with the individual until a Security Officer or Fire Department official arrives.
+Accompany any immobile individuals to the nearest stairway or door and stay with the individual until a DPS Officer or Fire Department official arrives.

-Notify the Security Office at 870-850-4911 of the location of any individual who is physically impaired and unable to move without assistance.
+Notify DPS at 870-850-4911 of the location of any individual who is physically impaired and unable to move without assistance.

 Wheelchair stair descent devices are near top of the stairwell in McGeorge to assist students in wheelchairs.